jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

     j. "date:" - (Required; YYYY/MM/DD) Use the public announcement/ disclosure date of the advisory.
 Try to use the announcement URL since CVE may be blank when announced.
+       Fallback is the "nvd_published_at" date at NVD "url:".
        - Example: 2019-07-02

     k. "description:" - (Required/String) One or more paragraphs